Mckoool/ISRAI_Development/README.md

   # Default Installation
 - Download the zip file and copy the contents of the ".txt" file

-- Paste Israi into ChatGPT directly and enjoy your responses!
+- Paste Istai into ChatGPT directly and enjoy your responses!